 Individual producer responsibility makes producers accountable for their products and packaging once consumers are finished with them; sets mandatory and enforceable requirements for resource recovery; and gives producers choices for resource recovery services in a competitive market.

-Starting July 1, 2020, following the wind up of Stewardship Ontario’s battery recycling program on June 30, 2020, battery producers will be individually accountable and financially responsible for collecting and reusing, refurbishing or recycling their batteries when consumers discard them.
+As of July 1, 2020, following the wind up of Stewardship Ontario’s battery recycling program on June 30, 2020, battery producers are individually accountable and financially responsible for collecting and reusing, refurbishing or recycling their batteries when consumers discard them.

 The Batteries Regulation applies to the following types of batteries sold separately in Ontario (i.e. not embedded in products):